 With plenty of space and depth, raised beds provide your plants with the plot area they need to grow big and strong.
-When building a raised garden bed over a solid surface, make sure that your total area is at least 18 inches deep.
+When building a raised garden bed over a solid surface, make sure that your total area is at least 18 inches deep, says Almanac.
 This is especially important if you plan to grow popular crops like tomatoes, peppers, and herbs.

 Giving your plants enough soil depth allows you to fit more plants in a limited area.
 In this way, raised garden beds help you make the most of your available growing space.
 They also allow for a longer season to grow your favorite plants, flowers, or veggies.

 Con: Too much heat and drainage

 While raised beds give your crops increased heat and drainage, it’s up to the gardener to make sure these growing conditions don’t become excessive.
 Otherwise, you may find yourself with dehydrated plants during the summer months.

 To avoid this drought condition, adjust your irrigation as needed and make sure your plants stay fresh.
 Create a cooler environment for your crops with extra mulch that reduces heat and dampens the soil.